-Answer: You would have your employees specialize in the task for which they have the lowest opportunity cost.
-The worker who has the lower opportunity cost of caring for the displays should switch to filling customer orders only if there are orders left to complete after all the cut flowers have been cared for (water changed, old blooms removed, etc.).
+Answer: You would have your employees specialize by caring for the displays of cut flowers to the worker who has the comparative advantage (lower opportunity cost) in doing that task.
+This worker should care for the flowers and switch to filling customer orders only grooming if there are orders left to do after all the cut flowers have been cared for (water changed, old blooms removed, etc.).
 You would assign making floral arrangements to fill customer orders to the worker who has the comparative advantage in that task.
-This worker should fill customer orders and switch to caring for the cut flower displays only if there is such work left to complete after customer orders have been filled.
+This worker should fill customer orders and switch caring for the cut flower displays only if there is such work left to do after customer orders have been filled.

-7. Suppose two countries produce the same two goods and have identical production possibilities frontiers.
+Suppose two countries produce the same two goods and have identical production possibilities frontiers.
 Do you expect these countries to trade?
 Explain why or why not.
 [LO 2.4]